Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

  	- The first time you open the project Unity will import all assets, which will take longer than usual - it is normal.
  - Once the editor is ready, navigate to the _Project_ window and open the _Project/MainMenu_ scene.
 ![](Documentation/Images/ProjectWindowMainMenuScene.png)
- - From there you can hit the **Play** button and you'd be able to host a new game or join an existing game using the in-game UI.
+ - From there you can click the **Play** button.
+You can host a new game or join an existing game using the in-game UI.

 ## Testing multiplayer localy